Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

     add_executable(myapp main.cpp)
     target_link_libraries(myapp myapp_c myapp_cxx)

-Informational Generator Expressions
+String-Valued Generator Expressions
 ===================================

-These expressions expand to some information.
-The information may be used directly, eg:
+These expressions expand to some string.
+For example,

 .. code-block:: cmake

   include_directories(/usr/include/$<CXX_COMPILER_ID>/)

-expands to ``/usr/include/GNU/`` or ``/usr/include/Clang/`` etc, depending on the Id of the compiler.
+expands to ``/usr/include/GNU/`` or ``/usr/include/Clang/`` etc, depending on the compiler identifier.

-These expressions may also may be combined with logical expressions:
+String-valued expressions may also be combined with other expressions.
+Here an example for a string-valued expression within a boolean expressions within a conditional expression:

 .. code-block:: cmake